lispBM: A Lisp for Microcontrollers

 make all64

-Lastly, the REPL can be build with SDL (Simple Directmedia Layer) for graphical output.
-This is done by issueing the following command.
+Lastly, the REPL can be built with SDL (Simple Directmedia Layer) for graphical output.
+This is done by issuing the following command:

 make sdl64